iamRandy/projectGYM/README.md

 Before you are able to push your changes, sometimes GitHub will ask you to pull changes from the repository first.
 <br> run `pull` in order to grab changes made to the repository.

+<sub> If any issues occur during any of these processes, pls shoot me a dm and I'll take a look at it asap. </sub>

 ## Checking the status of the repository
 > This will show you all of the files that have not been commited yet.
 Useful for debugging sometimes.
 >